The Lugansk People’s Republic

 In 1795, Catherine II signed a decree on founding the cast iron mill - the first in the south of the Russian Empire.
 It was constructed in the river Lugan valley and due to it a settlement was founded.

-In 1797, the settlement which grew round the plant was called Lugansky plant.
+In 1797, the settlement was called Lugansky plant.
 Specialists and workers were recruited from inner Russian gubernias and partly from abroad.
 In 1800, the first blast-furnace at Lugansky canon foundry produced cast iron.

-In the mid 70s of the 19th century, Lugansk was involved in transportation construction.
-The railway was opened.
-In 1882, the emperor signed a decree founding the town of Lugansk on the base the settlement Lugansky.
+In the mid 70s of the 19th century, the railway was constructed.
+In 1882, the Emperor of the Russian Empire signed a decree founding the town of Lugansk on the base of Lugansky settlement.

-In December 1919, Soviet power was established in the city.
-In 1926, the population of Lugansk was 77,000.
-In 1931, a heavy cargo steam engine of “Felix Dzherdzhinsky” series was produced in Lugansk - the first in the USSR.
+In 1926, the population was 77,000.
+In 1931, the first in the USSR heavy cargo steam engine of “Felix Dzherdzhinsky” series was produced in Lugansk.
 In 1935, the city was renamed Voroshilovgrad.

-In 1956, the population of Lugansk was over 250,000.
-In 1958, the historical name Lugansk was returned to the city.
+In 1956, the population was over 250,000.
+In 1958, the historical name “Lugansk” was returned to the city.
 In 1970, it was again renamed into Voroshilovgrad after death of K.Ye.
 Voroshilov (1969).

 In 1972, the football team “Zarya” (Voroshilovgrad) became the USSR champion for the first and the last time.
 It was the first USSR champion from the city which was not the capital of the republic.